OshoPython/dorgez.github.io/_posts/2024-12-19-4-hours-duration.md

 This discrepancy raises important questions for urban planners and engineers:
 - Are we potentially underdesigning when we using a regional IDF's?
-- Or are we putting infrastructure at risk by using more less moderate statistical predictions?
+- Are we putting infrastructure at risk by using less moderate statistical predictions??
 - How do we account for climate change effects on rainfall patterns in our statistical analysis?
 - Should we design infrastructure differently for urban areas versus less populated regions, given the different levels of potential impact?